snakster/cpp.react/tutorials/BasicSignals.md

 - [Changing multiple inputs](#changing-multiple-inputs)
 - [Modifying inputs in-place](#modifying-inputs-in-place)

-## Preface

-This tutorial demonstrates basic usage of signals.

-The following code examples are kept fairly brief to focus on the presented features.
-Repeated definitions are omitted and we assume that the used types and functions from the standard library, i.e. `std::string` or `std::cout`, are available in the current namespace.
-Working source code to accompany this tutorial can be found [here]().

 ## Defining a domain

 Each reactive value belongs to a logical domain.
 The purpose of a domain is